-There are two general types of transmissions used in automotive vehicles: manual transmission and automatic transmission.
-However, there are more specific types of automatic transmission, and some of them have the characteristics of a manual transmission.
+There are two general types of transmissions used in automotive vehicles and other machines running on motors.
+These are manual transmission and automatic transmission.
+There are also more specific types of automatic transmission.
+Some even have some of the characteristics of a manual transmission.

 2. Semi-Automatic Transmission